faisalfs10x/faisalfs10x.github.io/_posts/VAPT/2021-05-10-linux-persistence.md

 [MITRE ID: T1546.004](https://attack.mitre.org/techniques/T1546/004/)

-Same as .bashrc backdoor but it leverage linux alias.
+Same as the .bashrc backdoor but it leverages Linux alias.
 When we often need to use a single large command several times, we construct an alias for it.
 Alias is a shortcut command that performs the same functions as if we typed the entire command.

 As for the PoC, we use `sudo` alias.
-Whenever the user type sudo command for example "`sudo netstat -plnt`", the sudo alias will load then asking for user's password and dump the plaintext password to the /tmp/dumper directory before the real sudo operation from `/usr/bin/sudo` spawn.
+Whenever the user types sudo command for example "`sudo netstat -plnt`", the sudo alias will load then ask for the user's password and dump the plaintext password to the /tmp/dumper directory before the legitimate sudo binary from `/usr/bin/sudo` spawn.

 	$ Command: